 Surveys of this magnitude could not have been completed without the help of many people.
 We thank our field crews for their many hours of effort.
-D. Matkin (Glacier Bay National Park) conducted the field work in southeast Alaska.
-T. Loughlin and B. Wright assisted in preparation of this report.
+Judy Zeh provided the statistical analyses of these data.
+We thank T. Loughlin and B. Wright for reviewing and editing various drafts of this report.